 The chimney connector and chimney should be inspected at least twice monthly during the heating season to determine if a creosote buildup has occurred.
-If creosote has accumulated it should be removed to reduce the risk of a chimney fire.
-Use of a smoke vent thermometer to monitor stack temperature is recommended.
+If creosote has accumulated, it should be removed to reduce the risk of a chimney fire.